Hashcracky Guide

 Password Blocklists: Effective as a layered control with other mitigations from guessing common metadata such as company names, years, 123's, and others.

 Local Administrator Password Solution (LAPS): Effective control at rotating high-value hashes and ensuring secure creation within Windows environments.
-Ensure users who can see the clear text password are protected, as they can be enumerated.
+Ensure users who can see the LAPS managed attributes are also tightly controlled.
+Relevant LAPS-managed attributes include:

 - ms-Mcs-AdmPwd: Stores the clear text local administrator password.